EugenioBarbieriViale/piston/README.md

 # How to use it
 There is a command panel at the top right corner.
 Green means enabled, red means disabled.
 To enable right-click, to disable left-click.
 It is possible to display only the following three transformations:
 - ISOCHORIC: the piston is blocked and the flame heats the gas.
-The pressure starts to increase
+The pressure starts to increase -> vertical line in the graph
 - ISOTHERM: the piston compresses the gas, which is mantained at costant temperature with the thermic bath.
-The pressure starts to increase
+The pressure starts to increase -> hyperbole
 - ISOBAR: the flame heats the gas.
 Since the piston is free to move and the gas starts expanding, it goes up.
-The volume starts to increase
+The volume starts to increase -> horizontal line

 # Plot
 The values of pressure, volume and temperature are written to the file ***out.csv***.
 They can be represented in the vol-press graph, also called Clapeyron's.
 For this python libraries [matplotlib](https://pypi.org/project/matplotlib/) and [pandas](https://pypi.org/project/pandas/) are required.